videosdk-live/videosdk-docs/docs/guide/dashboard/video-on-demand.md

 ## 1. Overview

-It contains Video on Demand (VOD) properties listed below:
+It displays the overall uses of Video on Demand (VOD) minutes :

 ### A. Encoding

-It's completely dependent on video duration, if a particular video duration is 10 mins and we are performing encoding then, our encoding minutes will be consider 10 mins.
+It's completely dependent on video duration, if a particular video duration is 10 mins and we are performing encoding then our encoding minutes will be consider 10 mins.

 ### B. Storage

 It indicates the total number of stored video duration in minutes.

-For example, we have stored 3 videos with 10 mins, 25 mins and 2 mins duration, so, our storage minutes will be consider sum of 3 videos duration which is 37 mins
+For example, we have stored 3 videos with 10 mins, 25 mins and 2 mins duration.
+So our storage minutes will be consider sum of 3 videos duration which is 37 mins

 ### C. Stream

-COMING SOON
+Streaming Minutes are the total number of minutes of video content that have been streamed by your viewers.

 ![Video SDK Home Dashboard](/img/dashboard/vod-overview.png)

 ## 2. Videos

-This section contains listing of encode video in tabular format, which contains properties such as
+This section contains listing of encoded video in tabular format, which contains below properties :

 1. **Video Id** - The unique identifier of particular video.
-2. **Video Details** - Includes basic information such as video duration (Hours, Minutes, Second) and video size.
+2. **Video Details** - Includes basic information such as **Video Duration** (Hours, Minutes, Second) and **Video Size**.
 3. **Status** - Indicates the staus of encodig which can be **Queued**, **Processing**, **Completed** and **Failed**.
 4. **Encoding Duration** - Indicates the number of time taken by encoding.
 5. **Created At** - Creation date.